glennrp/pmt/png2uri-README.txt

       John Bowler.
 Added a check for too many arguments, also a JB suggestion.
       Accept output filename as an optional final argument.

+   Version 1.0.6, July 7, 2012:

+      Removed an unnecessary "2> /dev/null" from the uuencode command, which was hiding the error report when both "base64" nd "uuencode" fail within the png2uri_encode function, as when attempting a run under MSYS.
+      Added "&&" after the echo commands to be sure that any error return is displayed.

  TO DO

  1. Test on various other platforms.
 I assume we'll soon find one that has neither "uuencode" nor "base64".
-The following have been tried
+The following have been tried and
+    succeed:

     Ubuntu 10.04 (using "base64")
     Ubuntu 12.04 (using "base64")